Twenty-First Century Townball is a bat-and-ball game played between two teams according to the rules herein outlined:

 Equipment

-The bat shall be made of wood, the thickest part thereof not exceeding eight inches in circumference, and shall be of any length so as to suit the batter.
+- The bat shall be made of wood, the thickest part thereof not exceeding eight and one fifth inches in circumference, and shall be of any length so as to suit the batter.

 The Playing Field